andreafalletti/hyprland-/FAQ.md

 if you want workspaces 1 2 4 5 to go to monitor 1 when connecting it.

 Please note this requires `socat` to be installed.

+### My tablet no worky??
+Use [Open Tablet Driver](https://github.com/OpenTabletDriver/OpenTabletDriver) to configure your tablet.
+In the future it will be supported in the config.
+Until then, no.